-Program Academic Schedule Certificate or Degree Admission Requirements M.S. in Nursing for nurses with their B.S. in nursing or B.A./B.S. in related field Two year full-time program; Three to four years part-time study available; evening classes offered M.S. in Nursing Undergraduate degree from nationally- accredited nursing program; RN licensure; 1 year nursing experience; GRE or B or better in NUR 404 (Normal and Abnormal Physiology) Admission in September or January.
-M.S. in Nursing for non-nurses with B.A./B.S.
-(Direct Entry) Three year full-time program or one and a half years full-time and three or four years part-time study Certificate of completion of RN requirements and M.S. in Nursing Undergraduate degree in any field; GRE scores.
+Program Academic Schedule Certificate or Degree Admission Requirements M.S. in Nursing for nurses with their B.S. in nursing or B.A/B.S in related field.
+Two year full time program; Three to four years part time study available; evening classes M.S in Nursing Undergraduate degree from nationally accredited program; RN licensure; I year nursing experience; available; evening classes GRE or B or better in NUR 404 (Normal and offered Abnormal Physiology) Admission in September or January M.S Nursing for non- nurses with B.A/B.S (Direct entry) Three year full-time program or one and a half years full time and three or four years part time study Certificate of completion of RN requirements and M.S in Nursing Undergraduate degree in any field; GRE scores.
 Prerequisite courses must be completed before application or during first summer session but before the first fall semester: These courses must be graded and may not be completed pass/fail or audited: Statistics, Human Anatomy/Physiology w/lab (2 semesters), Inorganic Chemistry w/lab (1 semester), Organic Chemistry w/lab (1 semester), Microbiology w/lab (1 semester) and Developmental Psychology (1 semester, birth to death focus).
 Progression to Nurse Practitioner sequence is contingent upon maintaining a 3.0 cumulative GPA in generalist nursing courses.
 Admission in May only.
-M.S. in Nursing for RNs without B.S./B.A.
-Three year full-time program or four or five years part-time study M.S. in Nursing Diploma or Associate Degree from nationally-accredited nursing program; notarized certification of RN licensure; one year nursing experience; GRE or B or better in NUR 404 (Normal and Abnormal Physiology-offered only in Fall semester) Admission in September or January only.
-M.S. in Nursing for Practicing (Certificate pre- pared) NPs Individualized program two years of part-time study M.S. in Nursing Satisfactory completion of nationally accredited NP program; notarized certification as NP and RN licensure.
-Admission in September or January.
-Post-M.S.
+M.S. in Nursing for RNs without B.S. /B.A.
+Three year full-time program or four or five years part-time study M.S. in Nursing Diploma or Associate Degree from nationally-accredited nursing program; notarized certification of RN licensure; one year nursing experience; GRE or B or better in NUR 404 (Normal and Abnormal Physiology-offered only in Fall semester) Admission in September or January only M.S. in Nursing for Practicing (Certificate prepared) NPs Individualized program two years of part-time study M.S. in Nursing Satisfactory completion of nationally accredited NP program; notarized certification as NP and RN licensure.
+Admission in September or January Post-M.S.
 NP Certificate for M.S.N.s Individualized program two years of part-time study Certificate of Graduate Study (C.A.G.S.)
 M.S. in Nursing, All B.S.N. requirements, No GRE and 3.0 GPA in graduate study.
-Admission in September or January.
-Post-M.S.
-Family NP program for M.S.N. prepared PNPs One year of part-time study C.A.G.S.
+Admission in September or January Post-M.S.
+Family NP program for M.S.N. prepared PNPs One year of part-time study May lead into Ph.D C.A.G.S.
 M.S. in Nursing, All B.S.N. requirements, No GRE and 3.0 GPA in graduate study.
-Admission in May only.
-NP Refresher course Individualized program Certificate Notarized copy of NP certification and RN licensure.
-Dual Degree Program in Maternal Child Health with Harvard School of Public Health (HSPH) Two years of full-time study M.S. in Nursing from Simmons College and S.M. in Society, Human Development, and Health from HSPH All B.S.N. requirements;GRE; must also meet HSPH admission requirements.
-Must apply to and be admitted by both Harvard and Simmons.
+Admission in May only NP Refresher course Individualized program.
+Certificate Notarized copy of NP certification and RN Licensure Dual Degree Program in Maternal Child Health with Harvard School of Public Health (HSPH) Two years of full-time study M.S. in Nursing from Simmons College and S.M in Society, Human Development and Health from HSPH All B.S.N. requirements; GRE; must also meet HSPH admission requirements.
+Must apply to and be admitted by both Harvard Public Health (HSPH) Development, and Health and Simmons.
 Admission in September or January.
-Dual Degree Program in Occupational Health with Harvard School of Public Health (HSPH) Two years of full-time study M.S. in Nursing from Simmons College and Sc.M in Occupational/ Environmental Health from HSPH All B.S.N. requirements or RN w/equivalent baccalaureate degree; GRE; must also meet HSPH admission requirements Must apply to and be admitted by both Harvard and Simmons.
-Admission at Simmons in September or January.
-Admission to HSPH only in September.